quimortiz/FlexivPy/README.md

 # TODO:

-send last torque as a msg!

 # Experiments:

+- in state: send the joint torque as a msg!
-- One joint: how high the gains.
+- One joint: how high the gains?
 X Compare grav. compensation.
 NO Urdf with better dynamical model.
-- Task space impedance (moving one, rigid another)
+X Task space impedance (moving one, rigid another)
-- Excert force without/with
-- Force sensor - z axis control using measurement of force X More security checks.
+- Excert force without/with Force sensor - z axis control using measurement of force X More security checks.
 - Reaching task using Croccodyll
+X Option to do grav. comp. with MUJOCO.
 X Rerun integration
 X Camera simulation
+X IK controller
+X Smooth Polynomials
+X Run controller by controller interface
 - Camera in real
 - Vicon?/
 - Visual Markers with camera